-- 1. Representation by Student Government Association (hereafter SGA) officers - 2.
-Attend and speak at all open SGA meetings - 3.
-Form and join any club or publication and request funding and support from the SGA, provided its goals conform with University policy (understood hereafter as policy contained within the University Catalog) - 4.
-Run for any elected position within the SGA, provided that the candidate is a registered student and maintains a minimum GPA of 3.0 throughout the process, as per University policy.
-It should be noted that first semester students circumvent academic standing requirements. - 5.
-Serve on SGA Committees - 6.
+- 1. Representation by the SGA officers; - 2.
+Attend and speak at all open SGA meetings; - 3.
+Form and join any club or publication and request funding and support from the SGA, provided its goals conform with university policy (understood hereafter as policy contained within the University Catalog); - 4.
+Run for any elected position within the SGA, provided that the candidate is a registered student and maintains a minimum GPA of 3.0 throughout the process, as per university policy.
+It should be noted that first semester students circumvent academic standing requirements;

+- 5. Serve on SGA Committees; - 6.
 Equal and reasonable access to resources, services, and information provided by the SGA.